SJTU-ECTL/TFASC/TFASC main program/readme.md

     All corresponding input files are provided at `./input_dir/demo_benchmarks/`.
   - Step 3: check the results at `./output_dir/demo_results/bm<target function ID>.<test group ID>/`.
 For example, the results for the benchmark `bm1.2` are in `./output_dir/demo_results/bm1.2/`.

-- For the "user-defined" mode:
+- For the "user-defined" mode, the user can run the program for a user-defined target function:
   - Step 1: before compilation, modify the function `double user_defined_target_function()` in `./src/target_functions.cpp` as the new user-defined target function.
     For example, if the user-defined target function is `cos(2x)`, then modify this function as
     ```